ChainSafe/Delorean-Protocol/README.md

 Using the CLI it is possible to encrypt files which can be published to IPFS or Filecoin allowing for a fully distributed encrypted data access control.

-## Design
+This becomes particularly powerful when paired with ZKPs such that the published ciphertext can have accompanying proofs about its content (e.g. that it will decrypt to a private key corresponding to a public key)

+## Architecture / How it's made

 Delorean is implemented as an [IPC Subnet](https://docs.ipc.space/) allowing it to be easily bootstrapped and have access to assets from parent chains (e.g. FIL).
-It uses CometBFT for consensus and a fork of Fendermint for execution which communicate via ABCI.
+It uses CometBFT for consensus and a fork of Fendermint for execution which communicates with the consensus layer via ABCI.

-The feature of CometBFT that makes the protocol possible is the [vote extensions](https://docs.cosmos.network/main/build/abci/vote-extensions) functionality added in ABCI v0.38.
-In CometBFT validators vote on finalized blocks.
+The feature of CometBFT that makes the protocol possible is the [vote extension](https://docs.cosmos.network/main/build/abci/vote-extensions) feature added in ABCI v0.38.
+In CometBFT validators vote on blocks to be finalized.
 Vote extensions allow the execution layer to enforce additional data to be included for votes to be valid.
-In Delorean the additional data is a BLS signature over the next tag in the queue (more on this later).
+In Delorean the additional data is a BLS signature over the next tag in the queue (more detail on this later).
 If this signature is not included then the vote is invalid and cannot be used to finalize the block.
 The result is that the liveness of the chain becomes coupled to the release of these signed tags and inherits the same guarantees.

+### Delorean Actor

-Deloran adds a new actor to the FVM that stores the queue of tags and allows contracts in the FEVM to pay gas to add new tags to the queue.
-Once a tag is added to the queue the validators must include a signature over it in their next vote or else they are committing a consensus violation.
-The block proposer combines all of the signatures from the votes into an aggregate and includes an additional transaction which writes it back to the state.
-This aggregate signature is a valid decryption key.
+Deloran adds a new actor to the FVM that stores the queue of tags and allows contracts in the FEVM to pay gas to enqueue new tags.
+Once a tag is added to the queue the validators MUST include a signature over it in their next vote or else they are committing a consensus violation.
+The block proposer combines all of the signatures from the votes into an aggregate and includes an additional transaction which writes it back to the actor state.
+This aggregate signature is a valid decryption key for data encrypted to this tag!

 A tag is defined as: